Peter Douglas Trail

-This 2.3-mile trail offers a wide variety of coastal experiences, including expansive views of Mendocino’s remote and wild “Lost Coast,” deep redwood and Douglas fir forests, and old-growth trees sculpted into bizarre shapes by salty winds.
-There is a magic and mystery present here.
-It is an all-day excursion to get to this trail from Fort Bragg or Mendocino, and the Usal Road is only open during the dry season.
-Four wheel drive vehicles are recomended.
-Please call the Mendocino County DOT before planning a trip to Usal: (707) 463-4363 It’s well worth the trip, though it’s a rugged adventure and hike.
+This 2.3-mile trail includes expansive views of Mendocino’s remote and wild “Lost Coast,” deep redwood and Douglas fir forests, and old-growth trees sculpted into bizarre shapes by salty winds.
+There is magic and mystery present here.
+It is an all-day excursion to get to this trail from Fort Bragg or Mendocino.
+The Usal Road is narrow and rough.
+The best time to visit is during the dry season when the road is more accessible.
+Four-wheel drive vehicles are recommended.
+Please call the Mendocino County DOT before planning a trip to Usal: (707) 463-4363.
+It’s well worth the trip, though it’s a rugged adventure and hike.

 Click or tap to view the full-size map.

 The Lost Coast Trail continues north of Usal for 53 miles, winding up and down through the Sinkyone Wilderness State Park in Mendocino County and along the beach in the BLM Kings Range National Conservation Area, ending at the Mattole River in Humboldt County

 Trail Longitude (Y): -123.839

 Mapping: View vicinity on Google Maps (see Trail Map above or Trail Data Sheet PDF under the Information tab for a more precise map)